jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 Then, within Jellyfin settings (Dashboard -> Networking), scroll down to "Public HTTP port number" and "Public HTTPS port number", and make sure HTTP Port number is 8096, while HTTPS port number is 8920.

-Restart your Let's Encrypt docker container by running `docker restart letsencrypt`, and then you can follow the logs with `docker logs -f letsencrypt`.
+Restart your Let's Encrypt docker container by running `docker restart swag`, and then you can follow the logs with `docker logs -f swag`.
 Assuming everything works, you should see `Server Ready` at the very end of the logs.
 This tells you Lets Encrypt is running without issue.